The Bore is open all year round, but is closed from 9am-11am every Friday for cleaning.

 Swimming in the hot mineral waters of the bore has been a popular recreational activity for many years with its therapeutic value long recognised.
 The water is 37 degrees year-round.

 The Pilliga Hot Artesian Bore Baths is a designated Primitive Campground with very basic facilities and no powered sites.
 A $5 fee is charged per site per night (as of February 1, 2015) and the maximum stay is 21 days.
-Fees can be paid at the Narrabri Shire Visitor Information Centre or at the Pilliga Café.
+Fees are to be paid at the Narrabri Region Visitor Information Centre.
 Narrabri Shire Council asks that campers please leave the facilities as you find them and take your rubbish with you.

 Located just 96km from Narrabri and 55kms from Wee Waa on the Pilliga Road.